HermesBoots/holbertonschool-higher_level_programming/0x05-python-exceptions/README.md

 ## Safe Integer Print with Error Message
 Safely printing an integer and relaying the error message if it isn't one.

+## Safe Function
+Calling another function and displaying the error message if it cased one.